kleonlab/aicells/README.md

 # Virtual Cell Modelling Efforts

 A public ledger of research and progress in virtual cell modelling.
-Maintained by **[Sanjukta Bhattacharya](https://sanjukta7.github.io/homepage/)**

 ## Overview